Run surveys. Get insights. Unlock growth.

 Customer Lifetime Value (CLV)

-Customer Lifetime Value is a metric that represents the total amount of money a customer is expected to spend on your products or services throughout their entire relationship with your company.
+Customer Lifetime Value is a metric that represents the total amount customers are expected to spend on your products or services throughout their entire relationship with your company.

-This metric will pinpoint your most valuable customers so you make more accurate decisions about customer acquisition, retention, and resource allocation.
+This metric pinpoints your most valuable customers, helping you make more accurate decisions about customer acquisition, retention, and resource allocation.

 Customer Churn Rate